MAVERIC-Labs/iVirus/docs/source/Overview.rst

 3. Using metadata capabilities and standard ontologies in the CyVerse cyberinfrastructure to enhance data and software discovery and reuse

-This work is a product of the `Hurwitz Lab <http://hurwitzlab.org/>`_ at the The University of Arizona and the `Sullivan Lab <at the The Ohio State <http://u.osu.edu/viruslab/>`_ at the The Ohio State University.
+This work is a product of the `Hurwitz Lab <http://hurwitzlab.org/>`_ at the The University of Arizona and the `Sullivan Lab <http://u.osu.edu/viruslab/>`_ at The Ohio State University.

 Full Disclosure on App Selection